10 Strategies to Scale Your Digital Marketing Agency

 The new normal is one of the countless phrases that have entered the lexicon in recent months.
 It refers to dispersed teams, autonomous workflows, and an entirely new approach to risk management in a business sense.

 The COVID-19 pandemic is mainly responsible for ushering in this new way of thinking.
 However, while many industry sectors have suffered these changes, digital marketing agencies are uniquely positioned to thrive.

-Many businesses that have hesitated in adopting digital platforms and online campaigns are now rushing for a place at the table.
+Many businesses that have hesitated to adopt digital platforms and online campaigns are now rushing for a place at the table.
 As such, the demand for digital marketing agencies is soaring.

 While many marketing agencies are happy with bolstered profit margins, others are looking to capitalise on this growing appetite for marketing by scaling up their operations.

-Even though the new normal has provided ripe pickings for digital marketing agencies, it also presents unique challenges that need to be considered.
+Even though the new normal has provided ripe pickings for digital marketing agencies, it also presents unique challenges that must be considered.

 If you’re serious about scaling and want to minimise risk, read on for some essential tips on making a success story of your scaling-up strategy.

 1 – Keeping Up with Changing Client Needs

 Before you think about scaling, you first need to focus on the needs of your existing clients.
 Few industries have emerged from the COVID-19 pandemic unscathed, and many sectors are reconsidering their priorities.